end-of-game/cloudunit-cli/documentation/GETTING_STARTED2.md

 #### Listing

-You can list all aliases of an applications :
+You can list all aliases of an application :
 ```bash
 cloudunit-DEV-myapp>  list-aliases
 +---------------+